kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_weather.md

 In cold weather, dress in layers and wear a hat and gloves to prevent heat loss.
 Stay dry, as wet clothing can cause you to lose body heat more quickly.

 In hot weather, stay hydrated and take breaks in the shade.
 Wear sunscreen and sun-protective clothing to protect yourself from sun exposure.
 High humidity can make it feel hotter and make cooling off more difficult.

+Temperature decreases by about 3.5°F (2°C) for every 1,000 feet (305 meters) of elevation gain.

 ### Wind
 In cold conditions, wind can make it feel even colder, increasing the risk of hypothermia and frostbite.
 Dress in layers and wear a hat and gloves to protect yourself from the wind.